What is MIG Welding?

 As the weld pool solidifies the weld is formed.

-Let me explain a little more
+Find out a little more

 If only the base metals were melted and nothing else the welded joint would be thinner than the thickness of the base metals.